 Driftwood crafts made from roots and boards from shipwrecks tossed about in the ocean or in fresh water lakes and rivers are unique and full of character.

-The weathering that takes place as tides wash up the flotsam and jetsam onto the sand and beach stones, then back out again gives driftwood a patina that is hard to emulate.
+The weathering that takes place as tides wash up the flotsam (this means it floated away) and jetsam (means it was 'jettisoned' or thrown away) onto the sand and beach stones, then back out again gives driftwood a patina that is hard to emulate.

 Sandblasting can give a similar look, but the silvery colour of a truly genuine piece of driftwood can’t be copied.